viscommworkshop/viscommworkshop.github.io/index.md

 - Which application areas are still emerging for communicative visualization, and how might they shape it?
 - What tools do we need to help practitioners build communicative visualizations?

-We are also looking for visual case studies that demonstrate the success or failure of projects in data journalism, public health, etc. The goal is to see a broad range of examples and learn about the reasoning behind design decisions.
+We encourage contributors to address issues like these with visual case studies that demonstrate the success or failure of communicative visualization projects in data journalism, public health and more.
+Our goal is to consider a broad range of examples and learn from their design decisions.

 ## SUBMISSIONS